statsig-io/docs/docs/autotune/introduction.md

 Autotune is Statsig's [Bayesian Multi-Armed Bandit](./multi-armed-bandit.md), and Autotune AI is Statsig's [Contextual Bandit](./contextual-bandit.md).

-Autotune will test and measure different variations and their effect on a target metric.
+Autotunes will test and measure different variations and their effect on a target metric.

 - The multi-armed bandit continuously adjusts traffic towards the best performing variations until it can confidently pick the best variation.
 The winning variation will then receive 100% of traffic
 - The contextual bandit personalizes what variant a user sees based on "context" - or provided user/interaction attributes - to serve each user the variation predicted to be best